Innovation that puts customers first

 “When you think about keeping up with competition or offering new features that our CEO wants, you can't adapt or change quickly enough for that,” Aye said.

-Chuck Knostman, Vice President of Digital Technology and Strategy at T-Mobile, had heard of Tanzu Application Service—a modern, cloud native product—and its promise to help enterprises transform how they built software.
+Chuck Knostman, Vice President of Digital Technology and Strategy at T-Mobile, had heard of Tanzu Platform—a modern, cloud native product—and its promise to help enterprises transform how they built software.
 But he was skeptical it would work at T-Mobile.

 “We decided we were going to go right at the heart of this stuff, right at our customer and subscriber information and start with that.
 And if it worked, awesome, or fail fast,” said Knostman.
 “And it worked.”